Degree of Barrister–at–Law

 Admission to the degree of Barrister–at–Law – Upon successful completion of the degree course, a student may be admitted to the degree of Barrister–at–Law.
 Usually, there are two admission ceremonies during the year: mid–July and mid–October.
 Both ceremonies take place in King’s Inns.

-Irish: Legal Practitioners (Irish Language) Act 2008 – Under the provisions of the legal Practitioners (Irish language) Act 2008, all students on the Barrister–at–Law degree course must undertake a compulsory course in Irish legal terminology and the understanding of legal texts.
+Irish: Legal Practitioners (Irish Language) Act 2008 – Under the provisions of the legal Practitioners (Irish language) Act 2008, all students on the degree of Barrister–at–Law must undertake a compulsory course in Irish legal terminology and the understanding of legal texts.
 There is no accompanying examination or assessment to this course but attendance is compulsory.

 The wider application of the skills acquired